lillicoder/android-project-template/README.md

 Android Project Template
 ========================

-Android project template for Android projects.
-Has basic gradle configuration for adding the Android support and app compat libraries as well as having gradle wrapper ready to go.
+My personal Android project template.
+Has basic gradle configuration for adding some AndroidX libraries as well as having gradle wrapper ready to go.

 The .gitignore has been modified to exclude IDE specific files and files that should be generated locally (e.g. local.properties).